robert-kel-tg/iterators-1/README.md

 * the current iterator key;
 * the iterator object;

+### Clearing all the options

+#### clear()

+This methods clears all registered options at any given time prior to the query execution and reset them to their initial value.

 ## Query the Iterator

 ### query()

-The `query` method prepares and issues queries on the Iterator.
-The result returned is an `Iterator` that you can further manipulate as you wish.
+The `query` method applies the filtering options set on the `Iterator` object.
+The result returned is a `Iterator` object that you can further manipulate as you wish.

 ### fetchAll()

-The `fetchAll` method prepares and issues queries on the Iterator.
-But instead of returning an `Iterator` it returns a sequential array of the found items;
+The `fetchAll` behaves like the `query` method but instead of returning an `Iterator` it returns a sequential array of the found items;

 ### fetchOne()

-The `fetchOne` method returns a single item from the Iterator; *Of note: the Interval methods have no effect on the output of this method;
+The `fetchOne` method returns a single item from the Iterator; *Of note: the Interval methods have no effect on the output of this method*;

-### each()
+### each(callable $callable)

 The `each` method allows you to iterate over the given Iterator and execute a callable function with each selected item.